bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basic/traversing.md

 ### Traversing a Link Graph Without Additional Libraries

-The next listing illustrates how to traverse the link graph, which can be regarded as an undirected hypergraph, in no specific order.
+The next listing illustrates how to traverse the link graph in no specific order.
+A link graph can be regarded as an undirected hypergraph.
-Therefore, all links are first returned by calling the `Bigraph#getAllLinks()` method and afterwards iterated over to get the respective points (ports and inner names) that are connected to that link.
+A brief outline of this very naive algorithm is as follows: First, all links are returned by calling [`Bigraph#getAllLinks()`](https://www.bigraphs.org/apidocs/de/tudresden/inf/st/bigraphs/core/Bigraph.html#getAllLinks--).
+Afterwards, we iterate over this list to get the respective points (i.e., ports and inner names) that are connected to that link.

 ```java
 builder = pureBuilder(signature);